lavanet/lava/x/conflict/README.md

 ### Commit Period

 This is the voting period of the conflict, providers that are selected as jury are required to submit their hashed vote.
-The hash consisnt of nonce + response hash + provider address.
+The hash consist of nonce + response hash + provider address.

 ```go
 type MsgConflictVoteCommit struct {